The Ladies Man

 The Ladies Man is a 1961 American comedy film directed by and starring Jerry Lewis.
-It was released on June 28, 1961 by Paramount Pictures.
+It was released on June 28, 1961, by Paramount Pictures.

 Plot

-Herbert H. Heebert is a young man who loses his girlfriend, swears off romance, and then takes a job at a genteel, women-only boarding house, run by Helen Wellenmellen.
+Herbert H. Heebert is a young man who loses his girlfriend, swears off romance, and then takes a job at a genteel, women-only boarding house, run by retired opera singer Helen Wellenmellon.
 Although most of the women treat him like a servant, Fay helps him with his fear of women.